huggingface/hub-docs/docs/hub/datasets-pandas.md

 # Pandas

-[Pandas](https://github.com/pandas-dev/pandas) is widely used Python data analysis toolkit.
+[Pandas](https://github.com/pandas-dev/pandas) is a widely used Python data analysis toolkit.
 Since it uses [fsspec](https://filesystem-spec.readthedocs.io) to read and write remote data, you can use the Hugging Face paths (`hf://`) to read and write data on the Hub:

 First you need to [Login with your Hugging Face account](../huggingface_hub/quick-start#login), for example using: